 Fast ferries usually take around 30-35 minutes one-way.

 From Discovery Bay

 Discovery Bay is quite literally right next to Peng Chau.
-Frequent ferries run between the two and the timetable can be found on the Around DB website.
+Frequent ferries run between the two and the timetable can be found on the Transport Department’s website.

 From Mui Wo or Cheung Chau

-There’s also the inter-islands ferry service that runs between Cheung Chau – Chi Ma Wan – Mui Wo – Peng Chau.
+There’s also the inter-island ferry service that runs between Cheung Chau – Chi Ma Wan – Mui Wo – Peng Chau.

 The ferry timetable is accessible on the NWFF website.

 Although Peng Chau is a small, non-commercial island, there is still plenty to do and discover.
 Here are some of our top recommendations.